MMwenda/hello-world/README.md

-# hello-world
+# hello-world-github
 Hello World repository
-This is an example repository for  Git focus and that! includes steps to Github new line on readme file
+This is an example repository for  Git focus and that! includes steps to Github new line on the readme file another line on the readme file